sinkaroid/tomoe/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Specify an id or any parameter from the website related this bug** For example nhentai id 177013

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Python version